 We all love a bit of spice in our food, but black pepper, garam masala, and red and green chillies are all heating in nature, meaning that they aggravate the already hot pitta dosha, causing acidity.
 If you loathe the idea of abstaining from these spices completely, have them in moderation or on occasions.

 Pitta tends to be oily and liquid in nature.
 To balance this oiliness, you must to opt for foods that are dry and dense, such as oats, potatoes, beans and most vegetables.

 Fruits like lemon, grapefruit, and oranges are acidic in nature.
 Owing to the high level of citric acid in them, they tend to irritate the digestive tract.
 This, in turn, aggravates acid reflux and worsens your heartburn.
 Another reason to avoid these foods is that they aggravate the Pitta by causing a build-up of heat in the body.

 Coffee and tea irritate the digestive system and cause hyperacidity, peptic ulcers and a huge array of stomach related disorders.
 A great substitute for coffee and tea is Brahmi tea, which provides calming energy and also eases stomach related issues.

 Hyperacidity can reduce the quality of life, so it is important that it does not elevate to a severe problem.
-For long-term maintenance and treatment, you should consult a Jiva doctor.
+For other digestion issues, you should consult a Jiva doctor to get the best ayurvedic medicine for digestion.
 You can dial 0129-4040404 or click on ‘Speak to a Doctor’ under the CONNECT tab in the Jiva Health App.